Pros and Cons of replacing a kitchen rather than repairing it

 Worktop repair or replace

 Of all the features in your kitchen, the worktop is the most impactful when it comes to aesthetics.
-If you have a good quality and durable granite or marble worktop, then you can retain this is a feature while updating the rest of the room.
-Similarly, if you only have budget to replace one thing in a kitchen makeover, then the worktop will make the most difference.
+If you have a good quality and durable granite or marble worktop, then you can retain this feature while updating the rest of the room.
+Similarly, if you only have a budget to replace one thing in a kitchen makeover, then the worktop will make the most difference.
 Replacing a tired laminate worktop with a sparkling quartz will make the space feel markedly improved.
 So when should you repair or replace a worktop?

 When to replace: